andyoranned/andyoranned/README.md

 - 👋 Hi, I’m @andyoranned
-- 👀 I’m interested in ... app development!
+- 👀 I’m interested in ... app development, machine learning, and ภาษาไทย!
-- 🌱 I’m currently learning ...
-JAVA, C#, Android and Thai(ภาษาไทย).
-- 💞️ I’m looking to collaborate on ... beginner friendly projects or something a little bit outside my comfort zone.
+- 💞️ I’m looking to collaborate on ...
+Java or C# applications, or machine learning.
 - 📫 How to reach me ...
 Line @ gluay_gluay_

 <!---